Introduction

 Infrastructure & Technology Stack Requirements

-- High-Performance Computing (HPC): Essential for processing large-scale, high-velocity sports data streams.
+High-Performance Computing (HPC): Processes large-scale, high-speed sports data.

-- Scalable Cloud Platforms: Enable storage, deployment, and real-time processing of AI workloads across distributed environments.
+Scalable Cloud Platforms: Enable storage, deployment, and real-time processing of AI workloads.

-- Specialized ML Frameworks: Adoption of TensorFlow, PyTorch, or custom deep learning architectures to support generative AI models.
+Specialized ML Frameworks: Leverage TensorFlow, PyTorch, or custom tools for generative AI.

-- Edge Computing Solutions: Reduce latency for real-time analytics and in-game decision support.
+Edge Computing Solutions: Reduce latency for real-time tactical analytics.

 Comparative Analysis of AI Implementation Across Sports Disciplines